nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 | <img src="img.png" alt="img" style="width:30px;"/> | Used to denote features for warehouse managers.                                                                                              |
 | `*Optional*`                                       | Fields in MarkUp bounded by asterisks (*) are optional to be filled in, but should be replaced with a space ' ' instead.                     |

-This User Guide is meant for both warehouse workers and managers to learn how to use Simplst and the features to improve efficiency in managing warehouse inventory and orders.

 ## Quick Start